SysKitTeam/docs-monitor/troubleshooting/outgoing-email-with-smtp-gmail-account.md

 ---
-title: Configuring outgoing email with an smtp.gmail account
-author: Andrea Budisa
-description: >-
-  This article explains how to configure outgoing email with an smtp.gmail account to use with SysKit Monitor.
+description: This article explains how to configure outgoing email with an smtp.gmail account to use with SysKit Monitor.
-date: 29/06/17
 ---

 # Configuring outgoing email with an smtp.gmail account